 - Preheat the oven to 180c (350f) and prepare a loaf pan with parchment paper.

-- Into a big mixing bowl, add the soft butter and cream it with an electric hand mixer for 2-3 minutes or until it's light in color.
+- Add the soft butter, sugar, salt, and vanilla extract, into a large mixing bowl, and cream it with an electric hand mixer for 2-3 minutes or until it's light in color.

-- Sift in the dry ingredients: flour, dutch cocoa powder, baking powder, baking soda, and espresso powder.
-Mix until the mixture is just combined.
+- Add the flour, baking powder, and baking soda, and mix until the mixture is just combined and there are no lumps of flour visible.

 - Bake in a 180c (350f) preheated oven for 55-65 minutes or until a toothpick inserted into the cake comes out clean.